Texas Dog-Friendly Travel Guide

-Traveling with your dog can add some extra complications.
-Not every place you go will be open to your pup’s presence.
-However, if you plan your trip ahead of time, you’ll be sure to find some pet-friendly places you and your dog can enjoy together.
-If you’re traveling to Texas, use this Texas Dog-Friendly Travel Guide and make sure these places make it on your list:
+Traveling with your dog can add some extra complications, especially if you don’t plan ahead.
+Not every place you go will welcome your dog.
+However, if you plan your trip ahead of time, you’ll be sure to find some dog-friendly places you and your dog can enjoy together.
+If you’re traveling to “The Lone Star State”, use this Texas Dog-Friendly Travel Guide to start your research:

-Leaving your pup alone in a hotel room all day is not fun.
-Besides, how much better will your experience be if you get to do things with your furry pal?
-These are some dog-friendly activities to check out on your trip:
+Leaving your pup alone in a hotel room all day is not fun; if your hotel even allows you to leave them unattended.
+Besides, how much better will your experience be if you get to do things together and bond with your dog?
+Here are some dog-friendly activities in Texas to consider for your trip:

 1. Fort Worth Stockyards Historic District